Corregidor: Corregidor lighthouse

 The lighthouse on Topside is one of the oldest landmarks in Corregidor, first lit in 1853.
 In 1897, the defective lighting apparatus was changed, extending the range to 33 mi.
 The grounds and keeper's dwellings were further improved during the American occupation.
 During World War II, the lighthouse was damaged during the siege of Corregidor.
-The lighthouse was totally reconstructed in the 1950s with a different design and stands on the same spot where the first lighthouse once stood.
+The lighthouse was totally reconstructed in the 1950s with a different design, on the same spot as the first lighthouse.
 The whole lantern of the lighthouse was recently replaced by the Philippine Coast Guard to run on solar power.